 “The tragedy suffered by Green Shift was felt by all those who came to the scene,” Ewers said.
 “But it was best to relieve that shift and allow them to grieve.
 We still had a job to do but it was a very emotional night.”

-Assistant Fire Chief Mike Hartman also knew Kruse and carried a picture of Kruse with him when he completed the National Fallen Firefighters Foundation Memorial Stair Climb.
+Assistant Fire Chief Mike Hartman also knew Kruse and carried his picture with him when he completed the National Fallen Firefighters Foundation Memorial Stair Climb.
 The significance that two tragedies come so close together for Muscatine Firefighters is not lost on Hartman.

 “It is sad but also offers you an opportunity to reflect on the job, and the sacrifices they made,” Hartman said.
 “I look at it as a chance to kind of rededicate yourself.
 Mike passed in 2002 and we don’t have a lot of people on staff who remember him.”

 Ewers first met Kruse in the 1990’s as a newly appointed Fire Lieutenant assigned to Station 2.
-Kruse and firefighter June Anne Gaeta were his crew.
+Kruse was a member of Ewers’ crew along with then firefighter June Anne Gaeta.